-The challenges of carving freedom, calibrating quantities, making use of time, do not originate in modernity and have existed at least since the first records over 2,000 years ago, as told by the writings of Hippocrates, Seneca, and later on by Paracelsus and Nietzsche.
-Modernity is not the issue.
+The challenges of carving freedom, calibrating quantities and allocating time have existed at least since the writings of Hippocrates and Seneca over 2,000 years ago, and later on in the works of Paracelsus and Nietzsche.
+Modernity amplifies the phenomenon, but is not the issue.
 It is how we approach life that is.
-These are the challenges we discuss in Robustness, by combining disciplines that are often seen as opposites: passion and rationality, freedom and determinism, epicureanism and caloric restriction, metaphysics and physiology, statistics and life stories, not how to choose between one or the other, but how to live with both.
+These are the challenges we discuss in Robustness, by combining disciplines that are often seen as opposites: passion and rationality, freedom and determinism, epicureanism and caloric restriction, metaphysics and physiology, statistics and life stories, not how to choose between one or the other, but using both.
 While popular ideologies paint the world in black or in white, the world needs truth.

-Robustness embarks the reader on a hedonist manifesto, a bold bet to reconcile apparent opposites, a joint venture between scientific research, memoir and philosophical essay.
-The project took Nicolas Pujol not only to libraries and research labs.
-He went on to meet scientists, adventurers on volcanos, and to discover the methods and poignant stories of Robert Marchand, the oldest athlete on the planet.
+Robustness embarks the reader on a hedonist manifesto, a joint venture reconciling the divided domains of science and philosophy.
+The project took Nicolas Pujol to libraries research labs meeting scientists, to unexpected encounters with adventurers on volcanos, and to learn the methods and poignant stories of Robert Marchand, the oldest athlete on the planet.

-This book is for life enthusiasts: fitness and sports practitioners, epicureans who like to experiment, to taste all flavors with all senses, metaphysicists who ask themselves deeper questions, and those who want to live without indifference, conscious that because life isn’t fair it is up to us to make it more so.
-Robustness takes readers on a travel through space and through time, to reflect on what matters to them, to build their own anti-regret framework.
+This book is for life enthusiasts: fitness and sports practitioners, epicureans who like to experiment, to taste all flavors with all senses, and those who want to live without indifference, conscious that because life isn’t fair, only us can make it more so.